 - Applying essential oils by full or partial body massage

-- Discussing the therapies with the client
+- Discussing the treatment with the client

 Aromatherapy Near Me